-A parent may designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
-The designated location must be an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact Phil Jennings, Transportation Director, at jjennings@millsapisd.net
+A parent may also designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
+The designated facility or residence must be on an approved stop on an approved route.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, contact MISD Transportation Director, at (940) 274- 2614.